-SICK AND SOUND has the pleasure to introduce its readers to an interview we had with Rhode Island based melodic deathcore quartet KINGSMEN.
+SICK AND SOUND has the pleasure to introduce its readers to an interview we had with Rhode Island based metal quartet KINGSMEN.
 We are catching up with the band after their signing to SharpTone Records and the release of their split EP Split Series #1 with label mates ExitWounds, out last November 2018.
 Having recently parted ways with guitarist Frank, the band of Tanner Guimond (vocals), Tim Lucier (guitar), Dylan Robertson (drums) and Adam Bakelman (bass) is currently finalizing their debut album.

 In this interview our editor-in-chief Alex had with TANNER GUIMOND we discussed influences and sound, we explored their split album with ExitWounds, new label SharpTone Records, recent tour and live experience and sneak peeked into their upcoming debut album.